« The support of the former communist countries of the Eastern Europe for the United

 strategic visions, structured according to different interests but both relatively

-justifiable.
 The position of East Europe in favour of the United States

 is pragmatic and results from the long-term strategic interests of the post-communist